csegames/CSE-UI/game/hud/src/widgets/Crafting/README.md

 - Purify - Each recipe specifies a single specific item as input and output

-- Refine - Each recipe specifies a single specific item as input and outputs that same item as a higher quality.

 - Repair - Takes any item that has a less then max durability.

 I recommend running the "/cr list <recipetypes>" commands - you can see some of the ingredient details for the various crafting types.
 Not as good as an API, but it might help give a better picture of what I listed above.